-Database systems, like any other computer system, are subject to failures but the data stored in it must be available as and when required.
+Database Systems like any other computer system, are subject to failures but the data stored in them must be available as and when required.
 When a database fails it must possess the facilities for fast recovery.
 It must also have atomicity i.e. either transactions are completed successfully and committed (the effect is recorded permanently in the database) or the transaction should have no effect on the database.

+There are both automatic and non-automatic ways for both, backing up data and recovery from any failure situations.
+The techniques used to recover lost data due to system crashes, transaction errors, viruses, catastrophic failure, incorrect command execution, etc. are database recovery techniques.
+So to prevent data loss recovery techniques based on deferred updates and immediate updates or backing up data can be used.
 Recovery techniques are heavily dependent upon the existence of a special file known as a system log.
-It contains information about the start and end of each transaction and any updates which occur in the transaction.
+It contains information about the start and end of each transaction and any updates which occur during the transaction.
 The log keeps track of all transaction operations that affect the values of database items.
 This information is needed to recover from transaction failure.

 - The log is kept on disk start_transaction(T): This log entry records that transaction T starts the execution.